cont-limno/DoLakesFeelTheBurn/README.md

 # DoLakesFeelTheBurn
 Effects of fire on North American lake ecosystems #FireAndFury

-McCullough, I. M., Cheruveli, K. S., Lapierre, J., Lottig, N., Moritz, M. A., Stachelek, J. and P. A. Soranno.
+McCullough, I. M., Cheruvelil, K. S., Lapierre, J., Lottig, N., Moritz, M. A., Stachelek, J. and P. A. Soranno.
 Do lakes feel the burn?
 Ecological consequences of increasing exposure of lakes to fire in the continental US

 Status: Revision under review at Global Change Biology (Apr 2019)